MOHCD will begin accepting applications on May 15, 2023 at 8:00 AM PST

 Only one (1) reservation (i.e. pre-approval lottery application) is permitted per eligible household.

 Duplicate pre-approval applications from one eligible household, whether with one lender or multiple lenders, will automatically result in the disqualification of all applications.
-Borrowers are encouraged to shop around to find the best participating lender that suits their needs but must choose only one lender in connection with DALP.
+Borrowers are encouraged to shop around to find a participating lender that best suits their needs but must choose only one lender in connection with DALP.

 A reservation does not constitute final loan approval nor guarantee funding.
 A DALP loan will only be funded when the borrower fulfills the loan commitment from MOHCD, satisfies the reservation timeline described below, and meets the DALP requirements.